edagumusay/ML-Survival-Prediction/README.md

   * 3rd = Lower
 * Age: Age is fractional if less than 1.
 If the age is estimated, is it in the form of xx.5
 * SibSp: The dataset defines family relations in this way...
+  * Sibling = brother, sister, stepbrother, stepsister
+  * Spouse = husband, wife (mistresses and fiancés were ignored)
+* Parch: The dataset defines family relations in this way...
+  * Parent = mother, father
+  * Child = daughter, son, stepdaughter, stepson
+      * Some children travelled only with a nanny, therefore parch=0 for them.

 ## Results